danabrams/elm-scroll/README.md

     scroll ScrollEvent
 ```

-Create a message that takes a Position type:
+2) Create a message that takes a Position type:

 ``` type Msg
     = NoOp
     | ScrollEvent Position
 ```

-Looking for feedback.
+I am looking for feedback.
 Again, this is a rough prototype and there are **lots** of improvements to be made.